Knee ligaments

 Collateral ligaments

 The lateral collateral ligament strengthens the knee joint on the outer side of the knee.
-It runs between your thigh bone (femur) and the top of your fibula — the long, thin bone on the outside of your main shin bone.
+It runs between your femur (thigh bone) and the top of your fibula — the long, thin bone adjacent to the tibia.

 The medial collateral ligament strengthens the knee joint on the inner side of the knee.
-It runs between your femur and the upper inside edge of your shin bone (tibia).
+It runs between your femur and the upper inside edge of your tibia (shin bone).

 Together the collateral ligaments resist side-to-side movement of the knee joint and help prevent rotation between your thigh bone and your shin.